171 Ophelia

-171 Ophelia is a large, dark Themistian asteroid that was discovered by French astronomer Alphonse Borrelly on 13 January 1877, and named after Ophelia in Shakespeare's Hamlet.
+171 Ophelia is a large, dark Themistian asteroid that was discovered by French astronomer Alphonse Borrelly on 13 January 1877.
+It was named after Ophelia in Shakespeare's Hamlet.
+This object is orbiting the Sun at a distance of 3.13 AU with an eccentricity of 0.13 and an orbital period of 5.54 years.
+The orbital plane is inclined at an angle of 2.55° to the plane of the ecliptic.

 This asteroid is a member of the Themis family of asteroids that share similar orbital elements.
 It probably has a primitive composition, similar to that of the carbonaceous chondrite meteorites.
+The body spans a diameter of 131 km.
+An analysis of 40 light curves in 2015 suggested it has a convex, elongated shape with one end smaller than the other.

 A 1979 study of the Algol-like light curve produced by this asteroid concluded that it was possible to model the brightness variation by assuming a binary system with a circular orbit, a period of 13.146 hours, and an inclination of 15° to the line of sight from the Earth.
 Photometric observations of this asteroid at the Leura Observatory in Leura, Australia during 2006 gave a rotation period of 6.6666 ± 0.0002 hours and a brightness variation of 0.50 ± 0.02 in magnitude.
 This is in agreement with previous studies.

 Ophelia is also the name of a moon of Uranus.